David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Pre-conditions**:
 - Student has already applied for 3 internships

+**Setup**:
+1. Create 3 different internships
+2. Apply for all 3 (repeat TC013 three times)

 **Steps**:
+1. Try to apply for a 4th internship
-1. Select "2.
+2. Select "2.
 Apply for Internship"
-2. Enter valid internship ID
+3. Enter valid internship ID

 **Expected Result**:
-- Error message: "You have reached the maximum of 3 applications"
+- Error message: "You have reached the maximum of 3 applications."
 - No new application created

 ---